vue-vine/vue-vine/packages/docs/design/spec.md

 Before start using it, you're supposed to know the following conventions:

 - Vine was designed to only support Vue 3 and Vite.
-- Vine only supports TypeScript, JavaScript users may not have a good experience.
+- Vine only supports TypeScript, JavaScript users may not have full experience.
 - Vine targets to ESM only, `require` is not supported.

 ## File extension